NOAA-EMC/global-workflow/test/README.md

 ...
 ```

-If any variables do not match, they will be listed instead.
+If any variables in a grib or NetCDF do not match, they will be listed instead.